sezinie/gettingandcleningdata/README.md

 ## directions for running script

 1. download the dataset file and unzip to a folder
-2. set working directory to the folder
+2. move to the folder or set working directory to the folder
 3. run the script file - run_analysis.R
 4. the tidy dataset file - "averageData.txt" will be created in the folder